 - Depreciation of the property

-However, you need to keep some evidences that you already paid for these costs, right?
+You also need to keep evidence proving that you already paid for these costs.
+Examples include:

 - A document including all the assets and the cost and payment date for each asset